 It is these records that were searched for the information noted in the schedules on this page, which show the families of the Lacemakers of Calais then living in the Commune of St Pierre-lès-Calais.

 We hope that the information is exhaustive but if you find errors, please contact us.

 Whose name is in the censuses?

-This index lists the surnames of the men and women who made the journey to the Australian colonies in the 1848/9 migration and whose names appear in one or more of the St Pierre-lès-Calais censuses.
+This index lists the surnames of the men, women and children who made the journey to the Australian colonies in the 1848/9 migration and whose names appear in one or more of the St Pierre-lès-Calais censuses.

 Is your LOC family name in the index?

 In 1848 when the turmoil closed the lace factories and workshops, most lacemakers in Calais and St Pierre had no work and little money.
 Those who were “foreigners” had a difficult choice to make with few options – return to their home towns, try somewhere else or stay and hope that conditions improved.
 Often families chose to stay together no matter which choice they decided on.
 However, when family members made different choices the families fragmented.

 Just 3 years later, on 15 April 1851 the census enumerators were in the St Pierre streets again.
 Of the more than eleven thousand people living in the Commune of St Pierre, there were hundreds if not a few thousand étrangers [foreigners].
 Some of these people had never left while others had returned when the lace factories reopened.
 One such family was that of George Swift, his wife and two sons.
 A daughter was also noted living with her husband and their 6 children.
 The Swift family were one of many that had fragmented even though they had lived in St Pierre for more 20 years.
 Another daughter had migrated to New South Wales when her husband and all of his family had decided to leave France.
 There were many such families where family members made different choices.